How do I rebalance my portfolio?

 - I own more REITs than XIU would ever hold.
-My target for REITs is about 10%.
+My target is about 10% REITs.

 Looking at XIU as a proxy then for my own Canadian portfolio guidance:

-- I would own <30% in the financial sector, 30% is the very high end for that sector weight.
+- I would own <30% in the financial sector.

-- I would own a lesser amount of industrials as well, however these are stable, recession-proof companies (think railroads (CNR) and waste management (WCN)).
+- I would own some industrials given these are stable, recession-proof companies (think railroads (CNR) and waste management (WCN)).

 I have a bias to low-volatility stocks in my portfolio so I tend to own more telecommunications and utilities than the TSX would weigh near the top right now.